sarkershantonu/Automation-Getting-Started/Extent-Junit/README.md

 Making report with extent

 # Target
-We will use custom TestNG Junit to create report.
+We will use custom Junit runner/watcher to create report.
 So that we do not need to manually inject reporting.
 Just annotate our listener to the test class.

-TestNG will do the rest
+# Ways :

+ 1. Using Junit rules , see HTMLReportWatcher.java
+ Limitations : For each test, there will be a report.
+ So, I use current time as prefix to distinguished.
+  And I think it is less useful(lot of report will be generated)

+ 2. Using Junit RunListener, see HtmlReportListner.java
+ Limitations: As Junit does not listen passed test case, so only failed test cases will be included in the report.

 # main project link
 http://extentreports.com/community/